Ferris-geek/ferris-geek.github.io/_pages/about.md

 I believe math and physics are the answers to artificial intelligence.
 I am trying to integrate more math knowledge with my research.

-My interests includes diffusion model, computer vision and physics.
+My interests includes generative model, computer vision and autonomous driving.

 Email: maofangyuan23s[at]ict[dot]ac[dot]cn, fangyuanmaocs[at]gmail[dot]com

 # 🔥 News

+- 2025.08, we release *Omni-Effects* for composite visual effects video generation!
+- 2025.05, one paper is accepted by Big Data and Earth System!
 - 2025.05, one paper is accepted by Pattern Recognition!
 - 2023.04, one paper is accepted by IJCV!